awsdocs/amazon-glacier-developer-guide/doc_source/api-AbortVaultLock.md

 ### Example Response<a name="api-AbortVaultLock-example-response"></a>

-If the policy is successfully deleted Amazon Glacier returns an `HTTP 204 No Content` response, as shown in the following example\.
+If the policy is successfully deleted Glacier returns an `HTTP 204 No Content` response, as shown in the following example\.

 ```
 1. HTTP/1.1 204 No Content